 The most appealing aspect of the book is that it is data based with one of the biggest research on the topic.
 The authors administrated a questionnaire to over 75.000 people all around the globe, asking what qualities in a leader would inspire them to follow willingly (“What do they expect from a leader they would follow, not because they have to, but because they want to?”).

 The results (which were updated throughout a period of more than twenty years) are showing that four characteristic constantly were on the top of the list with more than 60% of the votes.
 The conclusion was that for people to follow someone willingly, the leader must be considered as Honest, Forward-looking, Inspiring and Competent.

-This post will take a closer look at each of the four attributes that compel people to follow a leader willingly.
+It this post will take a closer look at each of the four attributes that compel people to follow a leader willingly.
 Here are some highlights from the book regarding these four characteristics.